Argentina’s debt fight: What it is, why it matters

 A: They’re keeping a safe distance.
 Judging by recent trading, bond buyers seem to think another default is imminent.
 In the market for credit default swaps, Argentina’s government debt is among the most expensive to insure in the world.

-To insure $10 million in Argentine bonds for five years, investors must pay around $4 million up front, then an additional $500,000 a year, according to Markit, a data provider.
-That implies odds of three chances out of four that Argentina will default within five years.
+To insure $10 million in Argentine bonds for five years, investors must pay $4.4 million up front, then an additional $500,000 a year, according to Markit, a data provider.
+Those figures imply a 71 percent chance that Argentina will default within five years.

 Taking out insurance on debt from Brazil looks cheap in comparison.
 The cost to insure Brazil’s debt runs $139,000 for five years, and investors have to pay nothing up front.